addiks/symfony_rdm/README.md

 I would suggest you to use the XML or YAML mapping because entities should be framework-agnostic.
 I personally prefer XML over YAML because with XML you at least have a schemata while with yaml you often have to guess what keys are allowed, what all the keys mean and who actually uses them.
-Below you find very basic examples of XML, YAML and Annotation configuration because those are the most used formats.
 For more detauls see the linked documentations above.

 ## Setup